- Kitchen Storage Options: Kitchen Cabinetry (Pt 1)

 Personalising your small kitchen storage

-Last year, LWK Kitchens introduced a flexible new organising system for kitchen drawer and cabinet interiors.
+Last year, LWK London introduced a flexible new organising system for kitchen drawer and cabinet interiors.

 With personalisation being key to this design, the ‘Move’ system allows you to arrange real wood and metal boxes within drawers and cabinets, according to individual requirement.